pritamsinha2304/Image-Captioning/README.md

-# Image-Captioning
+# Image Captioning

-This is an web app which implement image-to-text model
+This is an project based on image-to-text model where the system takes an image as input and tends to generate caption for the image as text.
+The images are uploaded in correct format.
+Currently only <b>jpg</b> and <b>png</b> images are allowed.